SamFelix03/OnlyYield/README.md

 - You can support creators while preserving your principal
 - Your money earns yield that supports creators, but you keep the original amount

-## The OnlyYield Solution: Support Creators with Yield, Keep Your Principal
+## The Solution: Support Creators with Yield, Keep Your Principal

 **OnlyYield Flow:**
 1. You deposit $500 USDC (or any amount) - **this is YOUR money, you keep it**